 Moris’s recent activity has been inspired by a number of sources which he’d like to tell you about.
 Obviously, the wallpaper debacle is explained in the letter, however, his layout for the letter was inspired by the Edward Bawden Scrapbooks, a fascinating read published by Lund Humphries.
 Moris’s trompe l’oeil design for Millie’s study was inspired by some snaps shots of Stephen Courthauld’s bedroom, recently sent to him by his friend Dave, who lives in Eltham Palace London.

 Do you have a favourite designer?
-Morris would love to hear from you, so please feel free to hit the comments box.
+Morris would love to hear from you, so drop him a line under his Instagram, Facebook or Twitter shares.
 Morris will get back to you mouse style.

 © All images and story content copyright of lynncf